 Contact Us Today

-Whether your wet room is a full-scale renovation project or it already exists and needs just a few tweaks to make it come alive, you need the right set of experts on hand to bring your vision to life.
-While wet rooms give you the added advantage of lots of space, creating and designing this area is better left to a professional.
-For one, it’s meant to be a room where literally every surface can get wet.
-This means everything is exposed to moisture, from how your furniture is hung on the wall, to how the floors are designed to slope towards a drain to ensure fast evaporation.
+Whether your wet room is a full-scale renovation project or it already exists and needs just a few tweaks to make it come alive, you need the right team of experts on hand to bring your vision to life.
+While wet rooms give you the added advantage of lots of space, creating and designing this area becomes much easier with professional help.
+For one, this room must handle every surface getting wet, affecting decisions from how your furniture hangs on the wall to how the floors slope towards a drain to ensure fast evaporation.
 In addition, adequate ventilation to prevent mold becomes crucial.
-In fact, the entire area needs to be waterproofed before your tiles are even installed, making all this a job for experts.
+Consider that you must waterproof the entire area before installing your tiles, making experience and skill essential for this job.
 At Owings Brothers, we have the expertise to create the perfect wet room and the aesthetic sense to make it look fabulous.
 Contact us today to see how we can incorporate this super-stylish, open-plan bathroom trend into your home.